MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 [!INCLUDE [azure-ad-to-microsoft-entra-id](../includes/azure-ad-to-microsoft-entra-id.md)]

-You can try Microsoft Dynamics 365 Remote Assist for free on your HoloLens, HoloLens 2, mobile phones, and tablets.
+You can try Microsoft Dynamics 365 Remote Assist for free on your HoloLens 2, mobile phones, and tablets.
 There are three types of free trials.

 |Trial type|Designed for|
 |---------------------------|-----------------------------------|